 Acknowledgements of Kathy’s accomplishments include Most Influential Women in Business, BC Business magazine; Influential Women in Business Awards, Business in Vancouver magazine; Woman of Distinction, YWCA Metro Vancouver; Top 100 Hall of Fame and Top 100 Public Sector Leaders, Women’s Executive Network (WXN); and an Honorary Doctor of Laws from Royal Roads University.
 Most recently, Kathy was honoured as “Canada’s Most Admired CEO of 2018” and BCIT as one of “Canada’s Most Admired Corporate Cultures for 2019” in the Broader Public Sector categories by Waterstone Human Capital.

-Kathy’s board positions include the Business Council of BC, Surrey Hospital Foundation, the Public Policy Forum, and TELUS Corporation.
+Ms. Kinloch’s board positions include the Business Council of BC, Surrey Hospital Foundation, the Public Policy Forum, and TELUS Corporation.
 She is also a member of the Business Higher Education Roundtable, the Asia Business Leaders Advisory Council of the Asia Pacific Foundation, and has recently chaired the Province’s Emerging Economy Task Force.

-Tom holds a Master’s degree in astrophysics, a doctorate in Educational Leadership, and various professional certificates from the University of California.
+Tom holds a master’s degree in astrophysics, a doctorate in educational leadership, and various professional certificates from the University of California.
 He has adjunct professor status at Simon Fraser University, and specializes in global technical-vocational education frameworks.

 Her portfolio includes corporate labour relations, organizational development, change management, leadership and employee development, succession planning, workforce planning, employee engagement, employee relations, compensation, corporate wellness, and payroll, benefits and pension administration, safety and security, privacy and freedom of information policy.